truthconductor/freemarket_sample_54b/README.md

 ### Association

+- belongs_to :user
 - has_one :profile, dependent: :destroy
 - has_one :personal, dependent: :destroy
-- has_one :deliver_address, dependent: :destroy
+- has_one :delivery_address, dependent: :destroy
-- has_many :providers, dependent: :destroy
+- has_one :credit_card, dependent: :destroy
-- has_many :items, foreign_key: 'seller_id'
+- has_many :items, class_name: 'Item', foreign_key: 'seller_id'
 - has_many :buyer_deals, class_name: 'Deal', foreign_key: 'buyer_id'
 - has_many :seller_deals, class_name: 'Deal', foreign_key: 'seller_id'
 - has_many :item_comments
 - has_many :item_likes
-- has_one :credit_card

 ## profilesテーブル（プロフィール）